MicroWebStacks/astro-examples/README.md

-# astro-examples
-showcase samples for simple usage patterns
+showcase examples for isolated simple usage patterns

-## 01_basics
+# 01_basics
 This is a minimal example that shows the node version running

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/github/MicroWebStacks/astro-examples/tree/main/01_basics)